jkomoros/card-web/README.md

 When you want to navigate to a card, you use actions/navigateToCard, which uses history.pushState, and then calls the router to extract out the URL and operate.

+## SEO

+card-web creates a single page app.
+That means that the descriptions and metadata that show up on social platforms will be constant and not related to the specific card.

+The solution to this is to generate at deploy time many copies of index.html, one for each published card.

+You can opt into this behavior by adding "seo": true in your `config.SECRET.json` file.

 ## OpenAI fine-tuning

 It's possible to export your cards in a way suitable for fine-tuning an OpenAI model.
 The results aren't great.
 The results sound superficially like you but are mostly vapid, and regress to the mean of corporate speak in a way that almost feels like it cheapens your actual cards.